04christopher/SkiSnowboardTracker/README.md

 - As a user, I want to be able to check the total distance of my runs for the day.
 - As a user, I want to be able to save the state of a mountain, and all trails and trips I have added to a mountain, if I choose.
 - As a user, I want to be able to load my previous trails and mountains from a closed state, if I choose.
+- As a user, I want to be able to see a graphical representation of the difficulty of a trail.
+(Through color)
+- As a user, I want to be able to see a map of a mountain and the trails on it.